|

 Limericks are short stories, slices of life, ofttimes profound in the points they make.
 Though expressed as what sounds like doggerel poetry, they are quite difficult to write.
 They always have five lines, often play on a geographical location, and vary in metre.
 In the classic limerick the first two and last lines have one rhyme, while the third and fourth have another (and are typically shorter).
 Purists would have the first and last lines end in the same word.
 Occasionally you see the third and fourth lines combined into one, but this difference is mere layout.
 Alas, many limericks are scatological, some are racist, and the genre suffers from a lack of clean material.
-Some better ones follow:
+Some better ones follow--anonymous except where readers have helped with attributions:

 There once was a student from Trinity,